Portal Rostering Methods

 3. Google Classroom Integration

 - Method: Once we determine that you meet the requirements for Google Classroom integration and set up your school on our end, the G Suite Super Admin will complete the initial roster sync, verify class/student/teacher data accuracy, and assign licenses to teachers.
 Super Admin can also choose to have teachers log in to sync their own classes.
 Then students and teachers will be able to access the Lab-Aids portal from within Google Classroom.

-- Pros: No maintenance of rosters, since we sync directly form Google Classroom.
+- Pros: No maintenance of rosters, since we sync directly from Google Classroom.
 SSO for students and teachers.

 - Cons: Errors can occur with data received via the Google Classroom API.